mambabhi/indic-learn/README.md

-**`indic-learn`** is a modular AI-powered toolkit designed to support culturally grounded educational content for the Gurukula learning platform and other Indic institutions.
+**`indic-learn`** is a modular AI-powered toolkit designed to support culturally grounded educational content for the Gurukula learning platform.
 Its first major module, `quiz`, is a fully automated pipeline for generating high-quality single and multiple-choice quizzes (SCQ and MCQ) from Indian story texts.
 Built for scale and precision, it leverages concurrent LLM agents (via Groq and Agno) to produce rich, classroom-ready assessments with minimal manual intervention.

 Future modules coming soon include: